m1010j/async-explorations-writeup/README.md

 Our story could end here: We might conclude that we can't leverage the multi-threaded nature of browsers by implementing recursive algorithms with async functions, as the the sync and async versions of an algorithm are at best equally fast, and at worst the async version is much slower.

-And I should've expected all of this at the outset: After all, the event queue is a _queue_.
-Browsers are said to process the messages in the queue sequentially.

 ### A new hope: Chromium

 But something surprising happened when I started breaking down the results by browser.
 Here are the average calculation times of `syncFib` and `asyncFib` in Firefox and Chromium-based browsers (Chromium, Chrome, and Opera) on the Dell XPS 15 9570 on Ubuntu: